 Let’s start with what an auto clutch is not—it is not an automatic transmission.
 You still get the satisfaction of shifting, but you don’t have to constantly worry about the clutch.
 An auto clutch automatically engages and disengages the clutch—you simply shift into gear, twist the throttle, and go.

 It is also not a slipper clutch.
 Unlike a slipper clutch, which disengages when the throttle is chopped, a properly set up auto-clutch maintains engine braking.

 Absolutely.
 You can still use the clutch lever to modulate clutch engagement manually.
 We love the precision you can get through the clutch lever, so we designed our products to preserve that experience for those that love it too.

 You still need to use the clutch lever to shift gears, but you don’t need to feed out the clutch lever when starting from a stop.
-If you’ve mastered power shifting (clutch-less shifting) then you don’t need to touch the clutch lever if you don’t want to.
+If you’ve mastered clutchless shifting, you don’t need to touch the clutch lever if you don’t want to.

 It makes stalling your bike virtually impossible.

 For the street rider, anti-stall technology means you can sit at a light with your bike in first gear without touching the clutch lever.
 The light turns green and you just get on the throttle and go.
 You can even start in second gear and our clutch engages smoothly without lagging or jerking—it just goes.

 For the dirt rider, anti-stalling technology means that your bike stays running when you take a tumble over that gnarly log or when you drop the bike in a corner.
 You just pick up your bike and get going—no exhausting all of your precious energy trying to kick over a hot bike.

 Low speed maneuverability is improved greatly as the auto-clutch will automatically feed traction to the rear wheel smoothly.
 This frees the riders mind to focus on bike movements and control.